tristanisham/Wingman/example/www/index.md

 wingman serve
 ```

 The `templates` dir hosts your site's template files.
 Modify these to modify the core structure of your site.
+[This site](/templating.html) has a list of accepted magic keywords as well as general templating best practices.